betterscientificsoftware/bssw.io/Articles/ContainersForResearchSw.md

-# Containers for Research Software
+# Exploring Containers for Research Software

 Containers have gained popularity in software development and testing environments in the scientific community.
 Lets talk about containers and explore the docker container platform and its usage.